 - Be present in the Adult Ego-State

-Meet Dr. Paras, practicing Transactional Analyst and Life Leadership Coach.
+Meet Dr. Paras, practicing Transactional Analysis and Life Leadership Coach.
 Dr. Paras, Founder at Matrrix, holds prestigious awards on a global level.
 His extensive experience in the areas of coaching, training, mentoring, and counselling have garnered him numerous fans across the globe.